menegax/SENG302-Organ-Donation-Management-System/doc/definition_of_done/story_definition_of_done.md

 ## Code Reviewer Questionnaire

-* Have the developers on the story gone through DoD?
+* Have the developers on the story gone through DoP?
 Ask them.
 If not, stop the review.
 Else continue questionnaire.
-* Has the story passed the story DoD?
+* Has the story passed the story DoP?
 * It's in the DoP, but it's important: has the story passed the acceptance criteria?
 * Are classes named accordingly? (i.e. GUIPatientUpdateProfile not PatientProfileUpdate)
 * Are classes placed in the correct package? (i.e. undo/redo in utility)